GreenFlag31/carousel-library/README.md

 Version 0.1.8: TouchEvent fix for Firefox.
 Thanks to @seba174.

 Version 0.1.9: Internal API refactoring, signal based template, and bug fix.

+Version 0.2.0: Change of the cloning process with the Angular API and SSR bug correction in the ngOnDestroy hook.

 # Report a Bug